Last Updated: October 29, 2019

 "Auxiliary Product" means any product you can interact with or operate using an Alexa Enabled Product, including Alexa Gadgets and smart home devices such as lights, switches, and thermostats.

 "Software" means all software that we make available to you for use in connection with Alexa.

-"Third Party Service" means any service or application provided by a third party that we make available to you for use on or through Alexa.
+"Third Party Service" means any Alexa skill or other service or application provided by a third party that we make available to you for use on or through Alexa.

 1.1.
 Alexa.
 An Alexa Enabled Product and internet connection are required to access and use Alexa.
 Some Alexa services may not be available in all areas or on all Alexa Enabled Products and may require separate subscriptions.

 1.2 Use of the Software.
 You may use the Software only on or through an Alexa Enabled Product or Auxiliary Product, and you may only make personal and non-commercial use of Alexa.
 For additional terms that apply to the Software, see the software terms contained in the Amazon.co.uk Conditions of Use and the terms contained in the Legal & Compliance section in the Help menu of your Alexa App.

 1.3 Alexa Interactions.
 Alexa is a continuously improving service that you control with your voice.
 Alexa streams audio to the cloud when you interact with Alexa.
 Alexa is always learning and getting smarter; Alexa updates through the cloud automatically to add new features and skills.
 To provide the Alexa service, personalize it, and improve our services, Amazon processes and retains your Alexa Interactions, such as your voice inputs, music playlists and your Alexa to-do and shopping lists, in the cloud.
 Learn more about these voice services including how to delete voice recordings associated with your account.